17 Best Portuguese Desserts

 Leite Creme, a very portuguese dessert

-Leite Creme topped with burnet sugar
+Leite Creme topped with burned sugar

 #11 Farofias